 What is Tabbouleh?

-Bulgur is a cracked wheat that's very common in Middle Eastern cuisines.
-It's used all over the world and can be found in most grocery stores these days, but is easiest to find at Middle Eastern grocers or online.
+Bulgur is a cracked wheat that's very common in Middle Eastern cuisines, especially Levantine Cuisine.
+It's used all over the world and can be found in most grocery stores these days, but it is easiest to find at Middle Eastern grocers or online.

 Fine or extra fine bulgur wheat is parboiled, or partially pre-cooked, because the whole grain takes a very long time to cook.
-This recipe calls for fine or extra fine, which only needs soaking with hot water.
+This recipe calls for fine or extra fine bulgar wheat, which only needs soaking with hot water.

 Ingredients

-You need 2 big bunches of parsley for this recipe (try growing your own!) and it should be in good condition, green and healthy.
+You need lots of parsley (2 big bunches of parsley) for this recipe (try growing your own parsley like I do!).
+It should be in good condition, green and fresh.
 All of the ingredients needed are quite easy to find at just about any grocery store.

-- Bulgur: standard bulgur can be used for this recipe, cooked according to package instructions.
-For a gluten-free substitution, use cooked and cooled quinoa.
+- Bulgur: Standard bulgur (a.k.a. burghul) can be used for this recipe, cooked according to package instructions.
+For a gluten-free substitution, I use cooked and cooled quinoa.
 You can also try couscous.

-- Scallions: also called green onions or spring onions are ideal, but you can also use finely minced red or white onion.
+- Fresh Herbs: Scallions, also called green onions or spring onions are ideal, but you can also use finely minced red or white onion.
+Fresh mint leaves are also traditional.

 Ready in half an hour, with most of that time needed just to soak the bulgur, this herb salad is so easy to make at home.
 If chopping the herbs by hand is too tricky, you can use a food processor to make quick work of it.

-1. Soak: cover the bulgur in hot water and set aside for 30 minutes.
+Step 1.
+Soak: cover the bulgur in boiling water and set aside for 30 minutes.

-2. Prep and mix: while the bulgur is soaking, chop the herbs and mix everything but the bulgur in a large bowl.
+Step 2.
+Prep and mix: while the bulgur is soaking, chop the herbs and mix everything except the bulgur in a large bowl.

-3. Drain: pour the bulgur into a fine sieve and drain as much water as possible.
+Step 3.
+Drain: pour the soaked bulgur into a fine sieve and drain as much water as possible.
+It should be soft but if you want it to be softer, repeat the soaking step.
 Transfer it to the salad bowl.

 Serving Suggestions

-- As a side with za'atar chicken, Musakhan (Sumac Chicken), Musakhan (upside down chicken and rice) and Vermicelli Rice.
+- As a side with za'atar chicken, Musakhan (Sumac Chicken), Maqluba (upside down chicken and rice) and Vermicelli Rice.

-- On its own in romaine heart boats
+- On its own in romaine heart hearts.

 Expert Tips

-- Dry your herbs before cutting: this is important to avoid bruising and adding extra moisture to the salad.
-I like to wash and spin the herbs dry in a salad spinner before shopping.
+- Dry your herbs before cutting: this is important to avoid bruising and adding excess water to the salad.
+I like to wash and spin the herbs dry in a salad spinner before chopping.
+Or dry using paper towels.

 - Use a sharp knife: you want a nice clean chop for the herbs, and using a dull knife can bruise them, leading to discoloring.